Saturday, October 11, 2008

 [1]In perhaps the most embarrassing

-ever aired, setting female journalists back a good few decades,
+interviews ever aired, setting female journalists back a good few decades,

 Fox News’ Greta Van Susteren interviewed Sarah Palin’s husband, Todd, gushing